 How to add more steps in your day

 Taking more steps in your day might seem like a hard thing to do, but there are actually many ways you can incorporate more walking into your daily life.
+By adding a few small steps now, you’ll find the count on your fitness tracker increasing substantially.
 Here are a few ideas:

 - Take the stairs - avoiding elevators and escalators or anything that decreases how much you walk could be a great way to naturally add more steps into your day.

 - Walk with a dog or friend - taking some time out of your day to walk your dog can be a great way to clear your head while also adding in more steps and getting your dog to exercise.
 And if you don’t have a dog, it might be a great chance to spend some time with a friend and catch up!

 - Park further away or walk rather than drive - whether you’re taking a trip to the grocery store or meeting up at a friend's house, taking time to take those extra steps either by walking or parking further away from your destination might be a great way to add more steps into your daily routine.